 Germinating the seeds

-When to plant -- Plant your seeds in spring, around March.
+When to plant -- Start your seeds indoors around February.
 Until then, keep them at room temperature (not in the refrigerator).
-(In the southern hemisphere: keep them at room temperature until March, then put them in the refrigerator until September, then plant them.)
+(In the Southern Hemisphere: keep them at room temperature until February, then put them in the refrigerator until August, then plant them.)

 Soil -- Use well draining soil.
 A typical mix is 2 parts potting soil mixed with 1 part perlite or pumice.
 An alternate mix is 1 part coir fiber to 1 part perlite or coarse horticultural sand, with some granular fertilizer mixed in.

-You may sow them in single container or in individual containers.
+You may sow them in a single container or in individual small pots.
 Either way, leave them in their pot the first season until they go dormant.

 Fill the container(s) and add water until evenly moist (but not fully saturated).
 Place the seeds on top and cover with thin layer of soil (1/4 inch / 5 mm).
 Water the top soil layer carefully so the seeds don't get disturbed from their position.

 Until the seeds sprout, keep the soil moist.
 If you enclose the pots in a propagation dome or plastic box, leave it open slightly to allow fresh air to circulate.

 Keep them between about 70 and 80 degrees F (21-27°C) during the day, and between 55 and 65°F (13-18°C) at night.
 I have no experience germinating them outside that temperature range.
 I recommend placing a minimum/maximum thermometer near the pots, especially if using a heating mat.